Written by special contributor

 - Waterloo Wednesdays

-These weekly webinars are the best way to learn about our programs, admissions, student life, and what makes Waterloo different.
+These webinars are the best way to learn about our programs, admissions, student life, and what makes Waterloo different.

 Take these questions about university with you

 Need help keeping track of all this info?
 Download or screenshot these questions on your phone and use them at your next open house.